 We can affirm that every information that is present in this report is a result with reference as well as citations to each member’s collective contribution in the field with reference as well as citations to research as well as study towards this project as well as the report we are submitting.
-Any ideas, data, or text which was obtained from any published or unpublished source has been properly cited as well as menti1d in accordance with the academic as well as ethical guidelines with reference as well as citations to our university.
+Any ideas, data, or text which was obtained from any published or unpublished source has been properly cited as well as mentioned in accordance with the academic as well as ethical guidelines with reference as well as citations to our university.
 Furthermore, any external assistance from our peers as well as faculty towards this project has been duly acknowledged as well as thanked.
 We further declare that this report has not been submitted in any part or, for the purpose of any other degree or qualification at any other institute or academic facility.
 Additionally, this report has not been previously submitted to Bennett University or any other educational institution.
 We, as a team shall hold full responsibility as well as accountability for the purpose of the content with reference as well as citations to this report as well as will be accepting any potential consequences with reference as well as citations to any sort with reference as well as citations to plagiarism or academic misconduct which goes against the rules as well as regulations with reference as well as citations to Bennett University as well as its faculty.
 We are aware with reference as well as citations to the importance with reference as well as citations to academic integrity, as well as hence shall adhere to the highest ethical standards in completion with reference as well as citations to this project.
-Finally, we acknowledge that the views as well as opinions expressed in this report are solely our own as well as hence do not represent the views or policies with reference as well as citations to our associated institution or any other individual menti1d in this report.
+Finally, we acknowledge that the views as well as opinions expressed in this report are solely our own as well as hence do not represent the views or policies with reference as well as citations to our associated institution or any other individual mentioned in this report.

 Hours spent in research, analysis, as well as implementation.
 We emphasize our pledge that all the information embedded within this report is a result with reference as well as citations to our collective intellectual endeavour.
 Any semblance with reference as well as citations to data, text, or ideas procured from external sources, whether published or unpublished, has been meticulously cited as well as referenced in strict adherence to the academic as well as ethical protocols mandated by our esteemed university.
 Moreover, we wholeheartedly acknowledge the invaluable support as well as guidance received from our peers as well as faculty members, which significantly contributed to the successful completion with reference as well as citations to this project.

 Moreover, it is imperative to emphasize that this report is a unique, novel contribution, created exclusively for the purpose of the fulfilment with reference as well as citations to our academic curriculum.
 We assert that it has not been previously submitted, in part or whole, for the purpose of any other academic pursuit or qualification at Bennett University or any other educational institution.
 As stewards with reference as well as citations to academic integrity, we hold ourselves accountable for the purpose of the content presented herein, fully cognizant with reference as well as citations to the ethical responsibility it entails.
-Our commitment to upholding the highest standards with reference as well as citations to academic h1sty as well as transparency underscores our dedication to the ideals as well as principles with reference as well as citations to Bennett University.
+Our commitment to upholding the highest standards with reference as well as citations to academic honesty as well as transparency underscores our dedication to the ideals as well as principles with reference as well as citations to Bennett University.